Texas lawmakers approve abortion ban as early as 6 weeks - WTMJ

 AUSTIN, Texas (AP) — Texas would ban abortions after as early as six weeks — before many women even know they are pregnant — and allow private citizens to enforce the rule through civil lawsuits against doctors and others under a measure given final approval by state lawmakers Thursday.

 The Senate vote sends the bill to Republican Gov. Greg Abbott, who is expected to sign it into law.
-That would bring Texas in line with about a dozen other GOP-led states that have passed so-called “heartbeat bills” that have been mostly blocked by federal courts.
+That would bring Texas in line with about a dozen other GOP-led states that have passed so-called “heartbeat bills” that federal courts have mostly blocked.
 The Texas measure is also likely to draw a swift legal challenge from abortion rights groups.

 The bill would ban abortions after the first detection of an embryonic “heartbeat.”
 Advanced technology can detect an electric signal flutter as early as six weeks into a pregnancy, even though the embryo isn’t yet a fetus and doesn’t have a heart.
 An embryo is termed a fetus beginning in the 11th week of pregnancy, medical experts say.

 A unique provision in the Texas bill prohibits state officials from enforcing the ban.
-Instead, it allows anyone, even someone outside of Texas, to sue a doctor or anyone else who may have helped someone get an abortion after the time limit, and seek financial damages.
+Instead, it allows anyone, even someone outside Texas, to sue a doctor or anyone else who may have helped someone get an abortion after the time limit, and seek financial damages of up to $10,000 per defendant.

 “The Texas Heartbeat Act is novel in approach, allowing for citizens to hold abortionists accountable through private lawsuits.
 No heartbeat law passed by another state has taken this strategy.
 Additionally, the bill does not punish women who obtain abortions,” said Rebecca Parma, Texas Right to Life senior legislative associate.